 - Albaicín Quarter

-Option Day 10 Way back to Madrid
+Option on Day 10: Way back to Madrid

 Day 1 + 2 Madrid

-And also the last of our 3 itineraries through Spain starts in the capital of the country, Madrid.
-With its Spanish metropolitan flair, Madrid is just the perfect place to immerse yourself in the Spanish culture.
-Enjoy the delicious tapas that Spanish cuisine offers and discover many historically and culturally significant buildings in this meaningful city of Spain.
+And the last of our three itineraries through Spain also begins in the country’s capital, Madrid.
+With its Spanish urban flair, Madrid is the perfect place to immerse yourself in Spanish culture.

 Things you shouldn’t miss in Madrid